-Isolation valves, also known as service valves, are normally located nearly the fixture that it is connected to, whether it be a toilet or a washing machine.
-There are separate plumbing valves for each of your different plumbing fixtures, allowing you to work on a small section of your plumbing system without having to cut the water supply to your other water-using fixtures and appliances.
+Isolation valves, also known as service valves, are normally located near the fixture that it is connected to, whether it be a toilet or a washing machine.
+There are separate water valves for each of your different plumbing fixtures, allowing you to work on a small section of your plumbing system without having to adjust the main water shut-off valve that controls your entire system.
+Isolation valves are designed to help you deactivate a specific section of your system without impacting other water-using fixtures or appliances in your living space.

 Next time you use your toilet, washing machine, or sink, look for the isolation valve, connected to the pipes entering your fixture.
 For your washer machine and sinks, there will be separate hot and cold water supply lines with separate shut-off valves, while your toilet only has one cold water shut-off valve.
 If you have an overflow problem with one of your fixtures, simply shut off the isolation valve to contain the situation.